View across the Wisła river

 Poznań (Posen), river Warta

-What most intrigued me about Posen (half a million inhabitants) were the Ratusz w Poznaniu (Poznań Town Hall) on the Old Market Square, the Poznań Cathedral and the Brama Poznania, a museum near the cathedral.
+What intrigued me most about Posen (half a million inhabitants) were the Ratusz w Poznaniu (Poznań Town Hall) on the Old Market Square, the Poznań Cathedral and the Brama Poznania, a museum near the cathedral.

 Poznań Cathedral